minio/docs/source/reference/minio-server/settings/metrics-and-logging.rst

 You can specify multiple webhook endpoints as audit log targets by appending a unique identifier ``_ID`` for each set of related logging settings.

-For example, the following command set two distinct audit log webhook endpoints:
+For example, the following commands set two distinct audit log webhook endpoints:

 .. tab-set::